Osteoporosis in Men: More Common Than You May Think

 - Reduce alcohol intake.

-- Lift weights.
-Resistance training (exercises with weights) have been shown to increase bone mass and strength.
+- Lift weights.—Resistance training exercises have been shown to increase bone mass and strength.

-- Engage in weight-bearing exercises (ie, walking, jogging, racquet sports, stair climbing, weight lifting).
+- Engage in weight-bearing exercises—Examples include walking, jogging, racquet sports, or stair climbing.

 - Discuss medications that might affect bone loss with your doctor.